 - Policies also must cover at least $5,000 worth of property damage.

 California does not require drivers to carry comprehensive or collision insurance.
-However, if you finance an automobile, most banks require you to purchase standard coverage.
+However, if you finance an automobile, most banks require you to purchase standard coverage with a specified deductible.
+Check with your lender to see which requirements they impose.

 Finding the right cheap car insurance in California for you